andrewblance/jerryPycia/README.md

 ## What a long strange pip its been

 jerryPycia is a python library that allows you to explore data related to the large number of live shows they performed.
 To aid this I have also created a ```.csv``` that documents their shows.
+To read even more about it go [here](https://andrewblance.github.io/post/07-jerrypycia/).

 To install: